hardik-143/quickToast/docs/options.md

 <div class="blockquote-orange blockquote-wrapper">

-!> **Pro tip**: `alwaysVisible: true` is like giving your toast a permanent visa.
-It's the clingy friend who never leaves until you explicitly tell them to go.
-Perfect for important messages, but use sparingly - nobody likes a toast that overstays its welcome! 🚪
+!> **Pro tip**: `progress` is like adding a countdown timer to your toast.
+It's perfect for those moments when you want to build suspense - "Will they read this message before it disappears?"
+The answer is usually no, but hey, at least they know how much time they have left! 😅

 </div>